BPocchiA/BPocchiA/README.md

 - 💞️ I’m looking to collaborate adult swim episodes ... somethin...

 - 📫 How to reach me ... don't
-- ⚡ Fun fact: ... lightning is kewl
+- ⚡ Fun fact: ... lightning is good

 <!---
 BPocchiA/BPocchiA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.